 In terms of design, there’s not much of a choice to be made.
-Both the 13-inch and 15-inch models looks essentially the same, featuring the classic unibody aluminum design Apple has used for many years now.
-Now that the Touch Bar is on all MacBook Pros as well, there’s even less separating the two models.
+In contrast to the MacBook Pro 16, both the 13-inch and 15-inch models look essentially the same, featuring the classic unibody aluminum design Apple has used for many years.
+Now that the Touch Bar is on all MacBook Pros, there’s even less separating the two models.

 The Touch Bar gives you app-specific shortcuts on an OLED control strip located where the Function keys used to live.
-It’s been fairly divisive since its debut, although it undoubtedly has a lot of potential.
-The Touch Bar also gives you a Touch ID button to quickly confirm purchases and log in.
-That’s a useful feature also included on the MacBook Air, which lacks the Touch Bar.
+It’s been fairly divisive since its debut, although it undoubtedly has lots of potential.
+To its right is the power button with a Touch ID sensor for logging in and confirming purchases using a fingerprint.

 Performance is where the real differences between the 13-inch and 15-inch models come to the fore.
 In early 2019, Apple kitted out its 15-inch models with eight-core Intel Core i9 processors, a significant step up from the 13-inch’s best offering of a quad-core Core i7.

 As for the 13-inch model, it’s no slouch either.
-Although you won’t be able to kit it out with a beastly i9 processor, you can still fit it with a quad-core i7 chip with Turbo Boost up to 4.7GHz.
-That difference, though, means that the 15-inch model is really suited to those who need true power and don’t mind paying for the privilege.
-The 13-inch model is more suited to you if you want a laptop that can handle your reasonable-to-high needs but you don’t require something that really pulls out all the stops.
+Although you won’t be able to kit it out with a beastly i9 processor, you can still fit it with a quad-core i7 chip.
+That difference means the 15-inch model is better suited to power users who can take advantage of the additional cores, where the 13-inch model is more suited to performing everyday tasks that aren’t as demanding.

 Elsewhere, both models can get a serious graphics boost by hooking up an external GPU (eGPU).
 This makes use of Thunderbolt 3’s 40Gb/s transfer speeds to massively ramp up the MacBook Pro’s graphics performance.